Lesja Municipality

-The 2259.49 km2 municipality is the 25th largest by area out of the 356 municipalities in Norway.
-Lesja is the 279th most populous municipality in Norway with a population of 1,986.
-The municipality's population density is 0.9 PD/km2 and its population has decreased by 9.5% over the previous 10-year period.
+The 2259.49 km2 municipality is the 25th largest by area out of the 357 municipalities in Norway.
+Lesja Municipality is the 281st most populous municipality in Norway with a population of 2,006.
+The municipality's population density is 0.9 PD/km2 and its population has decreased by 4.5% over the previous 10-year period.

 General information

-The parish of Lesje was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1863, the eastern part of the municipality (population: 2,537) was separated to become the new municipality of Dovre.
-This left Lesja with 3,666 residents.
+The parish of Lesje (later spelled Lesja) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1863, the eastern part of the municipality (population: 2,537) was separated to become the new Dovre Municipality.
+This left Lesja Municipality with 3,666 residents.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).